EmmanuelLefevre/EmmanuelLefevre/README.md

 <img src="https://img.shields.io/badge/💡-Innovation_%26_Cross--Functional_Projects-FB8E06?style=for-the-badge&labelColor=dadde1">

 - **Scripting :**
 Beyond application code, I develop tools to eliminate repetitive manual tasks and optimize development workflows.
-I leverage the versatility of Python (data processing, scraping, LLM integration via Ollama, etc.) and the cross-platform power of PowerShell Core to design useful CLIs that automate and streamline daily operations.
+I leverage the versatility of Python (data processing, scraping, LLM integration via Ollama...) and the cross-platform power of PowerShell Core to design useful CLIs that automate and streamline daily operations.

 - **IoT and Home Automation :**
 I explore the synergies between the web and hardware through the design of embedded systems (Parks & Gardens Equipment Management).
 I implement a distributed architecture combining data collection (Arduino), a central server (Raspberry Pi) and a complete web interface for control and visualization.